munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 I spent a bunch of time reading submission guidelines.
 They usually want an outline (check) and some sample chapters (oops).
 So I spent a couple of weeks writing and revising a couple of chapters.
 This was a nice trial to see if I could actually write something that looked like a book chapter.
 Miracle of miracles, I could!
 For the record, the first chapter I wrote was [Object Pool](http://gameprogrammingpatterns.com/object-pool.html).

-I carefully looked at a range of different publishers and their compensation packages before making an educated choice about which ones to submit too.
+I carefully looked at a range of different publishers and their compensation packages before making an educated choice about which ones to submit to.
 And by that I mean I sent it to O'Reilly because OMG having a book with an animal on it like [Perl's camel book](http://shop.oreilly.com/product/9780596000271.do) would be SO RAD.

-I emailed them the submission with butterflies in my stomach which, when you think about it, is an absolutely pointless physiological reaction given that I was in my house all alone staring at my computer and not being attacked by a sabretooth tiger.
+I emailed them the submission with butterflies in my stomach which, when you think about it, is an absolutely pointless physiological reaction given that I was in my house all alone staring at my computer and not being attacked by a sabre-toothed tiger.
 A heightened sympathetic nervous system does not actually make email arrive faster.

 Unbelievably, they got back in touch.
 They were interested!
 I had an editor!
 He had feedback!
 He talked to me like I was an actual writer and not some jackass who decided he was an author because he thought it sounded cool.
 There was talk of a (small) advance.
 I felt like hot shit.